Vaginal Cancer: Diagnosis

 You may have one or more of these tests:

 Pelvic exam.
-This exam of the vagina and pelvis allows your healthcare provider to find out the size of the cancer and where it is in your vagina.
+This exam of the vagina and pelvis allows your healthcare provider to check for abnormal areas, such as lumps.
+They can also check the size, shape, and position of your uterus and ovaries.

 Pap test.
-This is also called a Pap smear.
-It's done during a pelvic exam.
+This test is done during a pelvic exam.
 A swab is wiped on the cervix or vagina to pick up cells.
 The cells are then checked under a microscope.
 They’re checked for any signs of cancer or precancer, infection, or inflammation.

 Biopsy.
 A biopsy is when small pieces of tissue from the vagina are taken out and tested for cancer.
 A biopsy may be done during a colposcopy.
 It's the only way to know for sure that cell changes in the vagina are cancer and what type of cancer it is.

 Colposcopy.
 This test uses a lighted magnifying tool called a colposcope to closely examine the cervix and vagina.
 The colposcope stays outside your body and the healthcare provider looks through it.
 If abnormal tissue is found, a small piece of it may be removed so it can be checked for cancer.
 This is called a colposcopic biopsy.

 Getting your test results

-When your healthcare provider has the results of your tests, he or she will contact you with the results.
-Your provider will talk with you about other tests you may need if vaginal cancer is found.
+When your healthcare provider has the results of your tests, they will contact you with the results.
+Your healthcare provider will talk with you about other tests you may need if vaginal cancer is found.
 This may include repeating the biopsy or more tests.
 Make sure you understand the results and what you need to do next.

 News & Publications